Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 *Sean Hadley is a Victim (motivation: to put himself into danger).
 I’m going for the easy “kids in peril” scares here.*

 *Ashley Hadley is a Helper (motivation: to join in the hunt).
 I can see a six year old being totally fascinated by a team of monster hunters.
-Of course she wants to [[help out]]!*
+Of course she wants to [[Help Out]]!*

 *The [[bystanders]] could be rounded out with some more people in the town, but I think we have enough.*